JohnCGriffin/merkatilo-rkt/README.md

 6) ``cd ..``
 7) ``raco link merkatilo``

+_Note that when running the test for the first time, test files are downloaded from another github repository and placed in ``/tmp/merkatio-test-data/``.
+The same tests are used across equivalent code in C++, Racket, and Python._

 ## Get some data

 You will eventually need a data source.
 Time series data are loaded into the system via the ``lo`` operator, e.g. ``(lo 'SPY)``.